viraj2712/plugin-api.go.cd/source/includes/analytics/_022-capabilities.md

 ## Get Plugin Capabilities

 This message is a request to the plugin to provide plugin capabilities.
 The capabilities should be a list of analytics supported by the plugin.
-Based on the type of supported analytics, GoCD decides the page on which to render the analytics, e.g analytics of type `pipeline` would show up on the GoCD pipeline dashboard.
+Based on the type of supported analytics, GoCD decides the page on which to render the analytics, e.g analytics of type `pipeline` will show up on the GoCD pipeline dashboard.

 <p class='request-name-heading'>Request name</p>